First principles study of the T-center in Silicon: Results

 \subsection{Electronic structure of the ground and excited states}

 The ground state, single-electron, Kohn-Sham levels within HSE for the T-center are shown in Figure 2a.
 The bands from the silicon host are represented by the continuum in blue (valence band) and green (conduction band).
 The defect levels obtained from our calculations are shown in dark blue for the states due to the silicon host and in red for defect states.
 Given the point group symmetry of the center, C$_{1h}$~\cite{Safonov1996}, we identify an a$'$ state where both spin up and down levels are degenerate 300 meV below the valence band maximum.
 A second defect state with symmetry a$''$ is split between spin up and spin down with a large splitting of more than 1 eV.
 The spin up state is below the valence band maximum while the spin down state is at the CBM (6 meV higher than the CBM).
 We note that this result is not consistent with earlier \textit{ab initio} calculations where they found the ground state Kohn-Sham levels to have a single spin up and spin down level in the gap with a further defect level in the conduction band~\cite{Leary1998}.
 Compared to our results, they appear to have systematically higher defect level energies.
-This is somewhat surprising given their choice of exchange-correlation functional -- the local density functional -- tends to systematically underestimate fundamental bandgaps and defect level energies\cite{Stampfl_et_al:2000}, which is opposite to the trend we observe comparing to our HSE results.
-However, several other factors could be causing this discrepancy including their cluster model or their a Gaussian basis set (as opposite to our planewave basis set).
+This is somewhat surprising given that their choice of exchange-correlation functional -- the local density functional -- tends to systematically underestimate fundamental bandgaps and defect level energies\cite{Stampfl_et_al:2000}, which is opposite to the trend we observe from our HSE results.
+However, several other factors could be causing this discrepancy including their cluster model or their use of a Gaussian basis set (as opposed to our planewave basis set).
 Figure 2c shows our calculated isosurface for the square of the wavefunction of the a$''$ state, showing that that it is well localized on the defect.
 The unpaired electron localizes in an orbital of strong carbon \textit{p} character.
 The localization of this unpaired electron is reminiscent to the molecular ethyl radical CH$_3$CH$_2\bullet$~\cite{Levine2020,Pacansky1991,Haber2006}.
+We also computed the hyperfine coupling matrix of the H nuclei with the spin density and found the three eigenvalues for the hyperfine tensor to be 5.39, 4.14 and -2.08 MHz.
+This is in fair agreement with the experimental data from Bergeron et al. which measured an average hyperfine coupling of 2.6MHz.
+However, in this work they could only observe the anisotropy of the hyperfine coupling without being able to resolve the full tensor.

 We find that the lowest energy excitation is from the valence band edge to the localized a$''$ state.
 The excited state is made of an electron in a localized state and a hole from a band edge state.
 Using constrained-HSE, we show in Figure 2b the electronic structure of the defect when the electron is promoted to the localized state leaving a hole in the highest energy band edge state.
 This hole and electron bind to form a defect-bound exciton.
 This excited defect can be classified as an isoelectronic acceptor~\cite{Patrick1967}.
 Our assignment of the electron being in a localized state while the hole is delocalized is in agreement with most previous studies including the recent work from Bergeron et al., but disagrees with an earlier assignment from Irions et al. which assigned the electron to the delocalized state and the hole to the localized one~\cite{Safonov1996,Safonov1999,Irion1985}.